 I started my trip the only way I knew how – at the pub.

 At the risk of sounding like an alcoholic so early on in this story, this is actually a really lovely pub and has a huge beer garden.
 I only stopped for a bite to eat though, promise!
 I would definitely recommend either beginning or ending your cycle adventure here in Granchester, especially on a sunny summer’s day.
-Anyway, lesson number one – forget about the world renowned university, because it turns out that Cambridge is actually really famous for something else – its meadows and cows.
+Anyway, lesson number one – forget about the university, because it turns out that Cambridge is actually really well-known for something else I had no idea about – its meadows and cows.
 I kid you not, there are cows literally everywhere!
 Lesson number two – avoid said cows on bike.

 So I began my journey into the city centre through the lush, green meadows that grip the banks of the River Cam.
 I should point out at this point that I managed to coincide my trip with a freak heat wave where temperatures were over 30 degrees, which is a) unheard of and b) explains why there were so many people down in the meadows picnicking, barbecuing and actually swimming in the river, battling against the continuous stream of rowers, kayaks and punters!

 As I made my way into the city, it became abundantly clear from the off and was no real surprise that cycling is the way to go here, with special traffic lights for cyclists at junctions and cycle lanes literally everywhere.
 I felt at home!
 But then my smugness soon turned to shame as it became very obvious quite quickly that mountain bikes weren’t the norm here… As I crossed the river into the city, it was Queen’s College that first caught my eye, giving me a sneak peak at just some of the amazing architecture and scenery that was to come.

 There’s a really nice pub on the opposite corner to Queen’s that’s perfect for dining al fresco, neighbouring the path that leads to the backs and more verdant meadows.